vasshorin/budget/README.md

 # A budget tracker app that allows users to track their expenses and income.
-# This app uses a MongoDB database with a Mongoose schema and handles routes with Express.
-Using the app, users can add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+This app uses a MongoDB database with a Mongoose schema and handles routes with Express.
+Using the app, users can add expenses and deposits to their budget with an internet connection.